-This prospectus relates to the registration of up to 50,096,361 shares of our Class A common stock ("our common stock") by the selling stockholders identified in this prospectus.
+This prospectus relates to the registration of up to 52,183,640 shares of our Class A common stock ("our common stock") by the selling stockholders identified in this prospectus.
 The shares of our common stock registered by this prospectus were acquired by the selling stockholders in connection with our April 2012 private placement or in transactions before or after that time that were exempt from registration.
 We are registering the offer and sale of the shares of our common stock to satisfy registration rights we have granted to the selling stockholders.

 We are not selling any shares of common stock under this prospectus and will not receive any proceeds from the sale of common stock by the selling stockholders.
-The shares of common stock to which this prospectus relates may be offered and sold from time to time directly by the selling stockholders or alternatively through underwriters, broker-dealers or agents.
-For more information regarding the sales of common stock by the selling stockholders pursuant to this prospectus, please read "Plan of Distribution."
+The shares of common stock to which this prospectus relates may be offered and sold from time to time directly by the selling stockholders or alternatively through underwriters or broker-dealers or agents.
+The shares of our common stock may be sold in one or more transactions, at fixed prices, at prevailing market prices at the time of sale or at negotiated prices.
+Please read "Plan of Distribution."

-Prior to the date of this prospectus, there was not a public market for our common stock.
-Our common stock is currently quoted on a proprietary trading platform developed by FBR Capital Markets Inc. called "FBR PlusTM," which provides qualified institutional buyers ("QIBs") access to trading information for companies which have issued restricted securities in private placement transactions exempt from registration pursuant to Rule 144A of the Securities Act of 1933 (the "Securities Act").
-Until trading of our common stock commences in the over-the-counter market or a market otherwise emerges for our common stock, we expect the initial trading range to be between \$10.45 and \$12.80 per share.
-We expect that concurrently with or shortly following the effectiveness of the registration statement of which this prospectus forms a part, our common stock will be approved for trading in the over-the-counter market and will be quoted on the Over-the-Counter Bulletin Board ("OTCBB") under the symbol "NMIH", upon our becoming a reporting entity under Section 15(d) of the Exchange Act.
-We have applied for listing on the NASDAQ Capital Market ("NASDAQ") under the symbol "NMIH," although such application cannot be approved until we meet the applicable listing requirements, including the requirement that our common stock be held by 300 or more round lot holders.
-We expect to ultimately trade on the NASDAQ Global Market once our stock is held by 400 or more round lot holders, which is required under a Registration Rights Agreement to which we are a party.
+Prior to the date of this prospectus, there was not a public market for our shares.
+Because all of the shares offered under this prospectus are being offered by the selling stockholders, we cannot currently determine the price or prices at which our shares may be sold under this prospectus.
+Our common stock currently trades on a proprietary trading platform developed by FBR Capital Markets Inc. called "FBR PlusTM," which provides qualified institutional buyers ("QIBs") access to trading information for companies which have issued restricted securities in private placement transactions exempt from registration pursuant to Rule 144A of the Securities Act of 1933 (the "Securities Act").
+Our securities are not currently eligible for trading on the NASDAQ Global Market ("NASDAQ") or the New York Stock Exchange, because we have less than 400 holders of our common stock.
+We intend to apply to the Over-the-Counter Bulletin Board ("OTCBB"), through a market maker that is a licensed broker dealer, to allow the listing of our common stock under the symbol "NMIH" upon our becoming a reporting entity under Section 15(d) of the Securities Exchange Act of 1934 (the "Exchange Act").
+If our application for quotation on the OTCBB is approved, and a public market for our common stock materializes which results in our common stock being held by 400 or more holders, we intend to apply (assuming we meet all other listing requirements) to list our common stock on the NASDAQ under the symbol "NMIH."